salimk/Rcrawler/README.md

 ------------ | -------------| -------------
-Crawl and dowload all HTML pages of a specific website | Rcrawler | Crawl and dowload all HTML pages of a specific website using a proxy | Rcrawler | use_proxy Crawl and dowload all HTML pages of URLs founded on the start page (crawl only the first level) | Rcrawler | MaxDepth=1 Crawl the whole website but download only pages whose URLs matches a specific regex pattern | Rcrawler | dataUrlfilter Crawl and download only pages whose URLs matches a specific regex pattern | Rcrawler | dataUrlfilter, crawlUrlfilter Crawl and download webpages whose URLs retreived from a particular section of web page (crawl pages in menu, pagination section, a specific URL list section) | Rcrawler | crawlZoneCSSPat, crawlZoneXPath
+Crawl and dowload all HTML pages of a specific website | Rcrawler | Crawl and dowload all HTML pages of a specific website using a proxy | Rcrawler | use_proxy Crawl and dowload all HTML pages of URLs gathered from the start page (crawl only the first level) | Rcrawler | MaxDepth=1 Crawl the whole website but download only pages whose URLs matches a specific regex pattern | Rcrawler | dataUrlfilter Crawl and download only pages whose URLs matches a specific regex pattern | Rcrawler | dataUrlfilter, crawlUrlfilter Crawl and download webpages whose URLs retreived from a particular section of web page (crawl links menu, pagination section, a specific URL list, a search result..etc) | Rcrawler | crawlZoneCSSPat, crawlZoneXPath

 ###### Some good scraping strategies
 You have a huge website (over 50000 pages) and you are looking for some specific information to extract.